gshanemiller/reinvent/doc/packet_design.md

 receiver.

-For example, in a partitioned KV (key-value) system a client lookup of the key `secret-password` will have to route its request to the server lcore pinned to the RXQ handling keys starting with `s'.
+For example, in a partitioned KV (key-value) system a client lookup of the key `secret-password` will have to route its request to the server lcore pinned to the RXQ handling keys starting with `s`.
 Doing this correctly and reliably requires some pre-knowledge of the hash so the destination RXQ can be computed ahead of time placing the right IP address and ports into the destination part of the IP packet.
 Conversely the server will need to reverse the route so it can send the value for `secret-password` back to the client who asked for it.